stratum-mining/stratum/README.md

 1. `experimental`: Experimental logic that is not yet specified in the protocol or in a protocol extension.

-Every dependency related to benchmarking and testing can be always opted out so we never list them under **External dependencies**.
+All dependencies related to the testing and benchmarking of this repository is optional and is never listed under a workspace's **External dependencies**.

 ### `protocols`
 Core Stratum V2 and V1 libraries.